Zero to 180 – Three Minute Magic

 Rusty York’s Cincinnati Indie Label

-Billboard, in their January 8, 1972 edition, reported this quirky news item in the Cincinnati division of their “From the Music Capitals Around the World” column: Rusty York, who heads up the Jewel Recording Studio[s] here, learned last week that the new ‘Smash-Up Derby’ commercial [for Cincinnati-based Kenner Products], which he
+Billboard‘s January 8, 1972 edition included this quirky news item from the Cincinnati division of their “From the Music Capitals Around the World” series: Rusty York, who heads up the Jewel Recording Studio[s] here, learned last week that the new ‘Smash-Up Derby’ commercial [for Cincinnati-based Kenner Products], which he created and

 Read More »